 Is a one piece bathing suit more supportive?

-Gone are the days of thin, show-everything tank suits—many of T9’s one-piece swimsuits have built-in shelf bras and removable soft cups for coverage and support in flattering fits, from strappy, crisscross one-pieces to ruched, floral, skirted one-pieces.
+Gone are the days of thin, show-everything bathing suits—many of T9’s one-piece swimsuits have built-in shelf bras and removable soft cups for coverage and support in flattering fits, from strappy, crisscross one-pieces to ruched, floral, skirted one-pieces.
 Adjustable straps, halters, and back ties can also help customize your fit and level of support, while high-neck and underwire options can help keep the girls (no matter their size) under wraps.